hintron/jailhouse/mgh/workloads/README.md

 That will automatically run the test-\*.sh shell scripts and only print output when a test fails.

+To run an individual test script (e.g. prng) and print the output, do this:

+    meson test prng -C build/ --print-errorlogs

+Or, alternatively, just run the shell script directly for debug/development.

 SHA3 tests require `rhash`.
 To install `rhash`, do the following (on Ubuntu):

     sudo apt install rhash